-All online stakeholder engagement tools should have the option for the administrator to moderate (or hold back) any comments for publishing on an open commenting tool.
+All online stakeholder engagement tools should have the option for the administrator to moderate comments before or after publishing on an open commenting tool.
 The purpose of moderation is to read and approve each comment, to ensure the relevance of the comment, and that it is not defamatory to other people or organisations.

 Behaviours that require moderation in an open forum

 Moderation is used to ensure that a conversation stays on track, and does not become offensive or derailed by inappropriate comments.

 Examples of behaviours that organisations don’t condone within their consultations include: